SmugPumpkins/TinkerCAD-Crash-Course/README.md

 5. Slice and print!

 ## Sketch (I did this for you)
-When sketching your idea, have some measurements ready for anythin gthat needs to fit a specific way.
+When sketching your idea, have some measurements ready for anything that needs to fit a specific way.
 With many sketches, you'll also want a top, front, and side sketch so that you are thinking about how you model will look in 3 dimensions.
 In the sketches provided to you, there are the following views:

 ### Sticky Note
 This view is just to keep in mind that a typical pad of Post-It Notes is `75mm` * `75mm`.
 We won't include the front or side view because we mostly just care about length and width.